gather-data/gather-public/content/docs/setting-up.md

 \[INSERT GIF]

-**Modules**

-**Adding Modules**

-**Configuring Modules**\
+## Modules

-In order to configure changes to Modules and Actions, you have to be in "Configure" mode.
+In order to add or modify a Modules, you have to be in "Configure" mode.
 Navigate to an item that you want to add more detail to (for example, a Customer page) then click the "Configure" button in the top right corner.

+### Adding Modules

+### Configuring Modules

 Click edit